 Before adding a North Arrow to a map you should ask yourself if you need a north arrow.

-As an example if your map is north-up it is not necessary to use a north arrow, but you may still wish to include a small arrow for style or clarification.
+As an example, if your map is north-up, it is not necessary to use a north arrow, but you may still wish to include a small arrow for style or clarification.
 If your map is using a conic projection, a north arrow should not be used, as north is not always the same direction on the map!

 Also notice towards the bottom of the map there are options that point to magnetic north, and the Topographic styles that show both True North, and Magnetic North.
 These may be appropriate choices where the map will be used with a compass for navigation, but otherwise magnetic north should be avoided as it will not be intuitive to most people.

 Lab Assignment #4, Due before next week’s lab

 The lab assignment is to produce a finished map (8.5 x 11″) with free use of colour.